Everyone you meet has potential to help you discover information, resources and connections to your first or next opportunity!

 Perfecting Your Speech

-If you feel your elevator speech sounds forced, practice in front of a mirror or in front of friends to help make it feel more natural.
+You'll need to practice your speech several times so that it feels natural.
+Trying practicing it in front of a mirror, while driving or in front of friends.
+As you practice, pay attention to your rhythm and if you trip over certain words.
+Edit and tweak your speech until it flows easily.
 And if you're worried about the length of your speech, practice it while riding in an elevator or use a timer.

 You never know when an opportunity will arise, so make sure your speech is always in the back of your mind.
 The key is to have enough fluency with it to be able to go into the speech whenever an opportunity presents itself.